Product

 User churn dashboard in Baremetrics.

-You can also track in-depth information about customers to uncover any failed payments or other issues with transactions.
+You can also track in-depth information about customers to uncover any failed payments or other transaction issues.
 And by surveying customers during cancellation, you can discover whether they left voluntarily or because of a simple mistake.
 These insights allow you to take a data-driven approach to optimizing your dunning process.

 6. Use a Dunning Management Tool

-Since failed payments can have such a significant impact on MRR, every SaaS and subscription business should use a dunning management tool.
+Since failed payments can significantly impact MRR, every SaaS and subscription business should use a dunning management tool.
 This is the best way to ensure you’re taking action to overcome failed payments and involuntary churn.

 For example, Baremetrics Recover is an automated dunning solution that goes beyond other dunning management platforms by offering customizable email campaigns, in-app reminders and paywalls, and other tactics for combating failed payments.